-Pantone 2026 Color of the Year: Cloud Dancer — The Complete Designer’s Guide (With Mood Boards & How to Use It at Home)
+Pantone 2026 Color of the Year: Cloud Dancer — A Vibe Curator’s Guide to Styling Calm, Light-Filled Homes

 Cloud Dancer (PANTONE 11-4201) has officially been named the 2026 Pantone Color of the Year, marking the first time in Pantone history that a white has taken the title.
 Soft, airy, and quietly luminous, Cloud Dancer is more than a neutral—it’s a reset, a breath, and a return to simplicity.